 Energy Conservation Bonds - Energy conservation bonds in the amount of \$319,550 were issued in accordance with Chapter 133 of the Ohio Revised Code on July 1, 2003 with an average annual interest rate of 3.66 percent.
 The purpose of the energy conservation bonds issued was to reduce energy consumption in buildings owned by the School District.
-The energy conservation bonds were scheduled to be repaid over a 14 year period with the final payment due on December 1, 2016.
-The bonds will be retired from the general fund.
+The energy conservation bonds were scheduled to be repaid over a 14 year period matured on December 1, 2016.
+The bonds were retired from the general fund.